awslabs/project-lakechain/docs/src/content/docs/generative-ai/ollama-processor.md

 Using this middleware, customers can transform their text documents (e.g summarization, translation, topic modeling, etc.) as well as extract meaningful information from their image documents.

-> 💁 You can access the list of models supported by Ollama [here](https://ollama.com/library).
+> 💁 You can view the list of models supported by Ollama [here](https://ollama.com/library).

 ---